ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 # Introduction

-OpenAPI Specification [oas] version 3 and above is a consolidated standard for describing
+OpenAPI Specification [OAS] version 3 and above is a consolidated standard for describing
 HTTP APIs using the JSON {{!JSON=RFC8259}} and YAML [YAML] data format.